DaGeRe/moobench-fork/README.md

 * Kieker (http://kieker-monitoring.net)
 * OpenTelemetry (https://opentelemetry.io/)

+## Benchmark Execution

 Initially, the following steps are required:
-1. Make sure, that you've installed R (http://www.r-project.org/) to generate the results (Ubuntu: `sudo apt install r-base`).
+1. Make sure, that you've installed R (http://www.r-project.org/) to generate the results (Ubuntu: `sudo apt install r-base`) and awk to install intermediate results (Ubuntu: `sudo apt install gawk`).
 2. Compile the application by calling `./gradlew assemble`.

 All experiments are started with the provided "External Controller" scripts.
 The following scripts are available